Foreign company branch set up in KSA

 Please enter a message

-What is the share capital requirement for a KSA foreign company branch?
+Share capital requirements for a KSA foreign company branch

 MISA generally requires foreign company branches to have a minimum of SAR 500,000 share capital.